appliedblockchain/ftw_2017_challenge/README.md

 #### Extra

-You can also check at the newest ERC23.3 (ERC233) token here: https://github.com/Dexaran/ERC23-tokens/tree/Recommended
+You can also check the newest ERC23.3 (ERC233) token here: https://github.com/Dexaran/ERC23-tokens/tree/Recommended

 <!-- [adv.]
 TIP: in index.html, open the console and use localStorage.ftw_token_address = "0x1234" to reset your token to an arbitrary value if you need to reload a key -->